When can i go to the doctor alone?

 But, in certain situations where your doctor is worried about the health and safety of you or others, they may be legally required to tell another person or a government authority.

 - you have a serious infectious disease (like malaria, cholera, tuberculosis or HIV/AIDS), your doctor must notify the Department of Health;

-- your doctor thinks you are being physically or sexually abused, they must notify the Department of Human Services or the police who may take action to investigate;
+- your doctor thinks you are in need of protection (for example if you are being physically or sexually abused), they must notify the Department of Human Services who may take action to investigate;

 There is no age limit preventing you from buying contraception like condoms or spermicides at a pharmacy, or from getting medical advice about contraception without parental consent.